youtube/cobalt/cobalt/doc/performance_tuning.md

 possible, ensure that your EGL/GLES driver supports `EGL_SWAP_BEHAVIOR_PRESERVED_BIT`.
 Note that it is possible (but not necessary) that GLES drivers will implement this feature by allocating a new offscreen buffer, which can significantly affect GPU memory usage.
+If you are on a Blitter API platform, enabling this functionality will result in the allocation and blit of a fullscreen "intermediate" back buffer target.

 **Tags:** *startup, framerate, gpu memory.*